Stock market today: Wall Street closes another winning week with barely a move - ExBulletin

 The seven stocks, which also include Amazon, Apple and Nvidia, collectively trade with stock prices 44 times their earnings per share over the past 12 months, according to Savita Subramanian, equity strategist at Bank of America.

-That’s an expensive level relative to history, but other S&P 500 stocks are trading at a more reasonable level of 17 times earnings.
-Stock market gains have widened a bit recently, and Subramanian said in a BofA Global Research report that she expects that to continue.
+It’s an expensive level relative to history, but other S&P 500 stocks are trading at a more reasonable price of 17 times earnings.
+Equity market gains have widened a bit recently, and Subramanian said in a BofA Global Research report that she expects that to continue.

 In the bond market, Treasury yields were mixed.